Speak Up: Conservation Policy

 -

 Healthy soil is not a given.
-Without proper management, soil can become degraded, leading to unproductive field and diminished profitability.
+Without proper management, soil can become degraded, leading to unproductive fields and diminished profitability.
 Soil health practices—like planting cover crops, minimizing tillage, rotating crops and improving nutrient management through precision technology—are critical to making crop land more resilient and productive.

 -